rutujashingare/Prediction-using-Supervised-ML/README.md

 #   The Sparks Foundation -Graduation Rotational Internship Program
 ## Task
-● Predict the percentage of an student based on the no. of study hours.
+● To Predict the percentage of an student based on the no. of study hours.

 ● What will be predicted score if a student studies for 9.25 hrs/ day?